apache/brpc/docs/en/client.md

 If the RPC fails due to request(EREQUEST), no retry will be done because server is very likely to reject the request again, retrying makes no sense here.

 Users can inherit [brpc::RetryPolicy](https://github.com/brpc/brpc/blob/master/src/brpc/retry_policy.h) to customize conditions of retrying.
-For example brpc does not retry for HTTP related errors by default.
+For example brpc does not retry for http/h2 related errors by default.
 If you want to retry for HTTP_STATUS_FORBIDDEN(403) in your app, you can do as follows:

 ```c++
 #include <brpc/retry_policy.h>